Claudiu595/A_Project/README.md

 The tool can also automatically comment, remove, or merge redundant code elements to improve maintainability and reduce code clutter.

 Contributions:
-- Claudiu Epurica: Project design, architecture, implementation, and overall development.
+- Claudiu Epurica: Project design, architecture, implementation, and development.
 - Dina Stefan: Bug fixing, maintenance, and feature improvements.